AustinmJoseph/AD-Setup/README.md

 Once the VM has restarted, log in as a domain user.
 In Remote Desktop, I used myadlab.com\labuser and Cyberlab123! as the password.

-<h2> Creating a Domain Admin </h2>
+<h2> Creating a Domain Admin and adding Client-1 as a user </h2>

-Now that active directory is intalled we are going to set up a Domain admin and fake employees.
-GO to DC-1 and look up Users and Computers go to myadlab.com right click > New > Organizational Unit and name it _EMPLOYEES, repeat the same procces and do _ADMINS.
-Now that those files are set up go to the admins folder right click > New > User you can put any name/ logon name you would like just dont forget it.
-I used the name Peter Parker and logon name Not_Spiderman and left the password as Cyberlab123!.
-We still have to make Peter a admin, click on Peters name and go to proporties > Member of > Add then type in Domain ADmins and click check name and it should refresh make sure to click apply and now Peter is a admin. now that peter is domain adimin we can sign out os lab user and use peters account for everything else.
-Now sign into client-1 open settings and click Rename PC ADvanced. then click hcange, member of domain put in your domain name and log into it with the admin account (Peter).
-THen the pc Should welcome you into the domain and you restart.
-Go back to the DC client to make sure client one is in DC-1 computers under ACtive Directory Users and Computers.
-This was all to set up active directory to help practice other labs that I will be doing in the future requiring it.
+Now that Active Directory is installed, we are going to set up a Domain Admin and add Client-1 as a user of rhe domain.

+Go to DC-1, open Users and Computers, and navigate to myadlab.com.
+Right-click > New > Organizational Unit, and name it _EMPLOYEES.
+Repeat the process to create another Organizational Unit named _ADMINS.

+Now that these folders are set up, go to the _ADMINS folder, right-click > New > User.
+You can enter any name and logon name you’d like—just make sure to remember them.
+I used Peter Parker as the name and Not_Spiderman as the logon name, leaving the password as Cyberlab123!.

+Next, we need to make Peter an admin.
+Click on Peter’s name, go to Properties > Member Of > Add, then type Domain Admins and click Check Name.
+It should refresh—make sure to click Apply, and now Peter is a Domain Admin.

+Since Peter is now a Domain Admin, we can sign out of Lab User and use Peter’s account for everything else.

+Now, sign into Client-1, open Settings, and click Rename PC (Advanced).
+Then, click Change, select Member of Domain, enter your domain name, and log in with the admin account (Peter Parker).
+The PC should welcome you into the domain, and you will need to restart it.

+Go back to DC-1, open Active Directory Users and Computers, and check under Computers to ensure that Client-1 is listed.

+This setup was necessary to configure Active Directory for future labs that will require it.